Children's Literature (EDUC 2211)

 • Friendship and adventure

-• Farming and responsibility
+• Identity and self-expression

-• Historical events and survival
+• Historical events and their impact

 Explanation